jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

 (4) Nothing in this section requires the publication of any information for which good reason for withholding would exist under section 27 or section 28 of this Act.

 ### 22 Commissioner may require agency to supply information
-For the purpose ofthe Commissioner may, from time to time, require any agency to supply to the Commissioner such information as the Commissioner may reasonably require in relation to the personal information held by that agency, and the agency shall comply with that requirement.
+For the purpose of—the Commissioner may, from time to time, require any agency to supply to the Commissioner such information as the Commissioner may reasonably require in relation to the personal information held by that agency, and the agency shall comply with that requirement.
-  (a) the publication of any directory or any supplementary material pursuant to section 21 of this Act; or (b) enabling the Commissioner to respond to enquiries from the public seeking information of the kind referred to in any of paragraphs (a) to (f) of section 21(1) of this Act,
+  (a) the publication of any directory or any supplementary material pursuant to section 21 of this Act; or (b) enabling the Commissioner to respond to enquiries from the public seeking information of the kind referred to in any of paragraphs (a) to (f) of section 21(1) of this Act,—

 ### 23 Privacy officers
-It shall be the responsibility of each agency to ensure that there are, within that agency, one or more individuals whose responsibilities include
+It shall be the responsibility of each agency to ensure that there are, within that agency, one or more individuals whose responsibilities include—
   (a) the encouragement of compliance, by the agency, with the information privacy principles:
   (b) dealing with requests made to the agency pursuant to this Act:
   (c) working with the Commissioner in relation to investigations conducted pursuant to Part 8 of this Act in relation to the agency: